GitbookIO/gitbook/.github/CONTRIBUTING.md

 -   [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-##### GitHub Codespaces:

--   [Fork, edit, and preview](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces/creating-a-codespace) using [GitHub Codespaces](https://github.com/features/codespaces) without having to install and run the project locally.

 #### 2. Create a working branch and start with your changes

 After forking this repository, you'll want to [create a branch](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue) to work off of.

-After creating the branch, you can start making changes!
+#### 3. Install dependencies and run the project locally

+GitBook uses [Bun](https://bun.sh/) to run the project.
+Make sure you're using the specified version of `node` before running any of the development commands to ensure a smooth development experience.

+You can easily do this by running the command `nvm use`.

+To start your local version of GitBook, run the command `bun dev`.

+#### 4. Preview your changes

+When running the development server, published GitBook sites can be rendered through your local version at `http://localhost:3000/`.

+For example, our published docs can be viewed using the local version by visiting `http://localhost:3000/docs.gitbook.com` after running the development server.

+You can visit any published GitBook site behind your development server.
+Please make sure your site is [published publicly](https://docs.gitbook.com/published-documentation/publish-your-content-as-a-docs-site) to ensure you can view the site correctly in your development version.

 ### Commit your update